John Roland: Suspension

 In January 1988, Roland was suspended by WNYW-TV (Fox) after an on-air argument with Joyce Brown, a mentally-ill homeless woman whom the Koch Administration sought to have confined to a mental hospital for treatment.
 Brown, who was represented by the New York City chapter of the American Civil Liberties Union successfully challenged her incarceration in court.
 The interview quickly degenerated into an argument after Roland related his own personal experiences when he encountered Brown on the street.
 After the interview, numerous people called the station to protest Roland's treatment of Brown.
 The next day, the station suspended Roland, explaining that his emotions prevailed over his objectivity.
 Roland personally apologized to Brown, and the station broadcast a taped apology from him.
 After serving his brief suspension, Roland returned to the air.

 Film appearances

-Roland has appeared in several films, credited as a television anchor and himself once.
-Roland played television anchors in Hero at Large (1980), Eyewitness (1981) and The Object of My Affection (1998).
-He played himself in The Scout (1994).
-He played himself in three documentaries produced by filmmaker Dennis Michael Lynch, King of the Hamptons (2011) and 2012: They Come to America, The Cost of Illegal Immigration and 2013: They Come to America 2: The Cost of Amnesty.
+Roland appeared in several films, playing television anchors in Hero at Large (1980), Eyewitness (1981), and The Object of My Affection (1998).
+He played himself in The Scout (1994), and in three documentaries produced by filmmaker Dennis Michael Lynch, King of the Hamptons (2011) and 2012: They Come to America, The Cost of Illegal Immigration, and 2013: They Come to America 2: The Cost of Amnesty.

 Personal life

-Roland is married to Zayda Galasso, a native of Ecuador and a long time USA citizen.

-Illness
+Roland was married four times, but had no children.
+After many years living in New York, he moved to North Miami shortly after his retirement from broadcasting.

-On September 10, 2002, Roland was rushed to hospital after experiencing diverticulitis.
-Roland needed 18 blood transfusions, and doctors removed a part of his colon.
+On September 10, 2002, Roland was rushed to a local hospital after experiencing severe symptoms of diverticulitis.
+He needed 18 blood transfusions, and doctors had to remove part of his colon.
 Roland successfully recovered and returned to work at the station in late October.

-Heroics

-On May 11, 1983, Roland and his friend were having a late-night dinner at the Racing Club, a restaurant on New York City's East Side.
-Three armed men entered the restaurant and attempted to rob customers.
+On May 11, 1983, Roland and his friend were having a late-night dinner at the Racing Club, a restaurant on New York City's East Side, when three armed men burst in and attempted to rob customers.
 Roland disarmed one of the robbers and shot him in the leg.
-The other two robbers then attacked Roland.
-One of them struck him with a pistol, causing a laceration on his head that required 36 stitches.
+The other two then attacked Roland.
+One of the men struck him with a pistol, causing a laceration on his head that required 36 stitches.
 The police managed to arrest the three robbers and their getaway driver as they attempted to flee from the scene.

+Death

+Roland died of complications from a stroke on May 7, 2023, at the age of 81.